Five Top Stock Market Trading Strategies

 By Dale Gillham | Published 20 September 2011 | Last Updated 14 November 2018

-Without the right knowledge, trading the stock market can be overwhelming at the best of times, so what can you do to reduce your risk and ensure you have a high probability of success.
-While there is no substitute for a proper education when it comes to trading the stock market, if you don't have the knowledge, I recommend these five top stock market trading strategies.
+Without the right knowledge, trading can be overwhelming at the best of times, so what can you do to reduce your risk and ensure you have a high probability of success.
+While there is no substitute for a proper education when it comes to trading the markets, if you don't have the knowledge to consistently profit, I recommend these five top stock market trading strategies.

 Buy quality over quantity